TrowelBlazers: Blog

-Fossil Hunter Lottie

-The TrowelBlazers team co-designed Fossil Hunter Lottie, a palaeontologist doll.

 Raising Horizons exhibition

 An exhibition of photographs, entitled Raising Horizons, taken by Leonora Saunders showcased the diversity of archaeology and geoscience.
 The exhibition contained portraits of 14 contemporary female scientists, dressed as their historical counterpart.
 The exhibition displayed at the Geological Society in 2017 and 2019, the British Science Festival, the University Women's Club, London, the Alexander Keiller Museum and the Women Firsts Reception, UK Parliament.

 TrowelBlazers

 Trowel-blazing women featured on the website include: